Ad Noctum: Chapter 9

 So.
 Trusted sources.
 Volker could think of three.

 1. Dr. Daniel “Tapes Guy” Jackson.
 Tapes Guy was, for sure, Air Force.
 He was a huge nerd.
-He had about a million books and videos, all of which seemed to be genuinely geared toward building a knowledge base for people exactly like Volker—thrown into a scary, galactic-scale alien conflict where the risk of death was real and close and greater every day.
+He had about a million books and videos, all of which seemed to be genuinely geared toward building a knowledge base for people like Volker—thrown into a scary, galactic-scale alien conflict where the risk of death was real and close and greater every day.

 3. His own brain.
 He’d figured out Rush’s weird cross-panel current induction ability on his own, within a week of knowing the guy.
 Telford had been traveling with the mathematician for how long?
 Months.
 At least months.
 And he hadn’t noticed.
-Volker was pretty sure that he could come up with more, a lot more, if he redefined Rush as a system to study rather than a pure antagonist.
+Volker was pretty sure he could come up with more, a lot more, if he redefined Rush as a system to study rather than a pure antagonist.
 That probably went for Telford as well.

-He hit the controls to the cargo bay, and immediately went to the wall to let Mendelssohn out.
+He hit the controls to the cargo bay and immediately went to the wall to let Mendelssohn out.
 The cat meowed at him reproachfully as Volker pulled the paneling back.

 He pulled out a handful of cat food and set it on the floor.
-Mendelssohn looked at it disdainfully, and stayed in place on Volker’s shoulder, his claws digging delicately into the leather of his jacket.
+Mendelssohn looked at it disdainfully, and stayed in place on Volker’s shoulder, his claws digging into the leather of his jacket.

 “Okay, I get it.
 You can hang out with me for a while.
 No problem.
 Sorry about the day in the bulkhead.
 Didn’t want you to get eaten by a carnivorous flying monkey though.”
-He shut his eyes in pained disbelief at what had just come out of his mouth.

-The cat meowed quietly.
+The cat meowed softly.

-“I can’t believe I’m giving this guy my clothes,” Volker muttered.
-“Though I guess he did fight a guy to get me my boots and jacket, which would kind of be fair, except for the whole abduction part of things.”
+“Can’t believe I’m giving this guy my clothes,” Volker muttered.
+“Though, I guess he did fight a guy to get my boots and jacket.”

 “Whoa,” Volker said.
 “Just me.
 Sorry.”